SWIFTSIM/swiftsimio/docs/source/visualisation/power_spectra.rst

 There are a few crucial parameters to this function:

-1. ``workers`` is the number of threads to use for the calculation of the fourier transforms.
+1. ``workers`` is the number of threads to use for the calculation of the Fourier transforms.
 2. ``minimal_sample_modes`` is the minimum number of modes that must be present in a bin for it to be included in the final power spectrum.
-    Generally for a big simulation you want to set this to around 10'000, and this number is ignored for the lowest wavenumber bin.
+   Generally for a big simulation you want to set this to around 10,000, and this number is ignored for the lowest wavenumber bin.
 3. ``cutoff_above_wavenumber_fraction`` is the fraction of the individual fold's (as represented by the FFT itself) maximally sampled wavenumber.
-Ignored for the last fold, and we always cap the maximal wavenumber to the nyquist frequency.
+Ignored for the last fold, and we always cap the maximal wavenumber to the Nyquist frequency.
 4. ``shot_noise_norm`` is the number of particles in the simulation that contribute to the power spectrum.
 This is used to normalise the power spectrum to the shot noise level.
 This is very important in this case because of the use of NGP deposition.

 Foldings are stitched using a simple method where the 'better sampled' foldings are used preferentially, up to the cutoff value.